eljese/anytype-mcp/README.md

 ```bash
 claude mcp add anytype -e OPENAPI_MCP_HEADERS='{"Authorization":"Bearer <YOUR_API_KEY>", "Anytype-Version":"2025-05-20"}' -s user -- npx -y @anyproto/anytype-mcp
 ```

-> **Tip:** After creating an API key in Anytype, you can copy a ready-to-use configuration snippet with your API key already filled in from the API Keys section.

 <details>
 <summary>Alternative: Global Installation</summary>